This article was produced in collaboration with Apt2B. All thoughts and opinions are my own.

 Additionally, if you live in an apartment that doesn’t let you hang things (or, if you are not handy whatsoever.
 Ahem, hello), we actually used a 12 ft tension rod that doesn’t require any drilling or nailing things to the wall.

 I knew going into my next apartment that I was going to want a sectional.
 To me, something about having a nice sectional screams “adulting, handled,” and I really wanted a living room that I could be proud of and would want to show off!
 But, most regularly-sized sectionals are like… 9 or 10 feet long, and my new living space?
 14 feet wide.
 Er, 11 if you don’t want the couch blocking the front door.
-In my last apartment, I already had to deal with sending back a couch that I ordered because it wouldn’t fit through the door (Measuring is a real thing you guys.
-Don’t overlook this like I did!!).
+In my last apartment, I already had to deal with sending back a couch that I ordered because it wouldn’t fit through the door.
 So this time, I wanted to do things right.

 I came across Apt2B while I was on the hunt for my dream sectional.
 I immediately fell in love with everything (to the point where I even started adding random pillowcases to my wishlist fit for pillow sizes I didn’t even own).
 But one thing that stood out the most was that Apt2B actually had a GORGEOUS couch, nay, sectional on their site that rang in at 7 feet by 7–the perfect size for my little space.
 And, it wasn’t just a sectional.
 In bright, bold Chicago blue, it was a statement piece, as any good couch should be.

-Measuring out your space and being realistic about the things you can accommodate is key, especially when you’re trying to maximize a small living space.
+When it comes to figuring out how to decorate your studio or small apartment, measuring out your space and being realistic about the things you can accommodate is key, especially when you’re trying to maximize every inch.
 With a smaller, apartment-sized sectional, I could 1.
 Actually fit it through the front door, 2.
 Incorporate other elements into my living room that wouldn’t have otherwise fit, like an eye-catching accent chair and a fun side table, and 3.
 Have a living room that didn’t feel like it was being swallowed up by cushions and pillows.
 All good things, if you ask me.

 When you walk into my apartment, you’ll notice right off the bat that the living room isn’t huge.
 Neither is the sleeping area.
 But one thing we do have is vertical space.
 I hung a chandelier over the dining table, directly in line of sight from the front door, so that when you enter the room, your eyes are immediately drawn upward.
 For whatever reason, this helps the place feel way bigger than it is.
 We also hung lights on the walls on either side of our bed to free up space on our nightstands!
 No matter how you do it, tapping into your vertical space, whether it’s through light fixtures, shelves, or wall art, will help any room feel bigger and more fully realized.